What does this mean for me?

 Public sector members already registered under the Public Sector Mapping Agreement (PSMA) or One Scotland Mapping Agreement (OSMA) won’t need to take any action.

-The PSGA replaces the PSMA for England and Wales, providing very similar rights of use, and could replace the OSMA for Scotland shortly, once Geospatial Commission and Scottish Government conclude their discussions.
-Until then, OSMA members continue with the terms of that agreement.
-All existing PSMA members who continue to hold, access or use OS premium data from 1 April onwards, will be deemed to have accepted the PSGA Member Licence from that point, unless they opt-out.
+The PSGA replaced the PSMA for England and Wales on 1 April 2020, and OSMA for Scotland on 19 May 2020, providing very similar rights of use.
+All existing PSMA and OSMA members who continue to hold, access or use OS premium data beyond those dates, will be deemed to have accepted the PSGA Member Licence from that point, unless they opt-out.

 For commercial organisations and developers that want to take advantage of the new provisions provided under the agreement, you can sign up to the OS Data Hub or drop us a line to explore what it means to partner with us.

 The PSGA at a glance

 For the first time, all public sector bodies across England, Scotland and Wales will have the same access to Ordnance Survey’s products and services.